APC: Makinde Inciting Violence with ‘Wet e’ Remark, Not Mere Opposition Posturing

 Israel Convenes Renewed Hope Parley

-The initiative served as a dynamic youth-centered governance platform, deliberately designed to foster transparency, deepen engagement, and give young Nigerians direct access to decision-makers shaping the nation’s future under the administration of Bola Tinubu.
+The initiative served as a dynamic youth-centred governance platform, deliberately designed to foster transparency, deepen engagement, and give young Nigerians direct access to decision-makers shaping the country’s future under the President Bola Tinubu administration.

 Discussions spanned education reform, job creation, entrepreneurship, digital innovation, national development priorities, and the urgent need for deeper youth inclusion in governance.

-Leading the government delegation were top cabinet members, including the Minister of Education, Maruf Tunji Alausa; Hannatu Musa Musawa, Minister of Art, Culture and Creative Economy; the Minister of State for Regional Development, Uba Maigari Ahmadu, and Tope Fasua, the Special Adviser to the President on Economic Affairs, alongside heads of strategic national institutions.
+Leading the government delegation were top cabinet members, including Minister of Education, Tunji Alausa; Minister of Art, Culture and Creative Economy, Hannatu Musa Musawa; Minister of State for Regional Development, Uba Ahmadu; and Special Adviser to the President on Economic Affairs, Tope Fasua, alongside heads of strategic national institutions.

-Also, in attendance were key agency leaders, including the Managing Director of the Nigerian Education Loan Fund (NELFUND), Mr. Akintunde Sawyerr; the Managing Director of the Nigerian Consumer Credit Corporation (CREDICORP), Uzoma Nwagba; the Director-General of the National Agency for the Control of AIDS (NACA), Dr. Temitope Ilori; the Director-General of NAFDAC, Prof. Mojisola Adeyeye; and the Director-General of NITDA, Kashifu Inuwa Abdullahi.
+Equally in attendance were key agency leaders, including Managing Director of Nigerian Education Loan Fund (NELFUND), Mr. Akintunde Sawyerr; Managing Director of Nigerian Consumer Credit Corporation (CREDICORP), Uzoma Nwagba; Director-General of National Agency for the Control of AIDS (NACA), Dr. Temitope Ilori; Director-General of National Agency for Food and Drug Administration and Control (NAFDAC), Professor Mojisola Adeyeye; and Director-General of National Information Technology Development Agency (NITDA), Kashifu Abdullahi.

 The response from students was electric.
 Participants described the engagement as transformative, refreshing, and long overdue—many experiencing, for the first time, direct and meaningful access to top-tier policymakers in an open and responsive setting.